zackbatist/open-archaeo/README.md

 + julienmoeys / soiltexture / [GitHub](https://github.com/julienmoeys/soiltexture) / [CRAN](https://cran.r-project.org/web/packages/soiltexture/index.html) - The Soil Texture Wizard is a set of R functions designed to produce texture triangles (also called texture plots, texture diagrams, texture ternary plots), classify and transform soil textures data
 + ahb108 / sparch / [GitHub](https://github.com/ahb108/sparch) - A set of extra utilities that extend the functionlaity provided by core packages for spatial data management and analysis in R
 + ropensci / MtreeRing / [GitHub](https://github.com/ropensci/MtreeRing) / [Website](https://ropensci.github.io/MtreeRing/) - A tool for automatically measuring tree-ring width using image processing techniques
++ steko / qrcode-storage / [BitBucket](https://bitbucket.org/steko/qrcode-storage/src/default/) - Scripts to create QR-Code images for storage boxes.
+Each box has an associated web page describing its content, and the QR-Code serves as a short-link from the physical object to the web page.